dorianps/LINDA/README.md

 ## Frequently Asked Questions
 __- What file formats are accepted__?
 Nifti images (.nii and .nii.gz) are accepted.
-The platform can read many other formats, but we have limited the script to Nifti to avoid confusion with some formats, such as Analyze, in knowing the left-right orientation.
+The platform can read many other formats, but we have limited the script to Nifti in order to avoid confusion with some formats (i.e., Analyze) that have unclear left-right orientation.
 __- Can I use it with right hemispheric lesions?__
 Yes, but you need to flip the L-R orientation before.
 After that, the prediction will work just as well.
 We plan to extend the script in the future for use in both left and right lesions.
 __- Can I use this for acute and subacute stroke lesions?__